hporro/IncrementalDelaunay/README.md

 make
 ```

+### Running

-Then you can run the main application running the main executable file:
+Then you can run the main application running the main executable file, in the build directory:

 ```
 ./main